bcgov/IM-Report-GBears/README.md

 There are six core scripts that are required for the analysis, the run\_all.R script sets the environment variables:

-01\_load\_TSA.R Data load for AOI - TSA provided as an example with download from GeoBC - Requires Provincial Grizzly Bear CE geodatabase, which includes LU summary data and GBPUs. available from Provincial CE program.
+`01_load_TSA.R` Data load for AOI:

+-   TSA provided as an example with download from GeoBC
+-   Requires Provincial Grizzly Bear CE geodatabase, which includes LU summary data and GBPUs. available from Provincial CE program.

-run\_all\_AOI.R Identify Area of Interest analysis parameters - AOI name and GBPUs to consider for the analysis - Set % overlap for LUs that overlap AOI boundary.
+`run_all_AOI.R` Identify Area of Interest analysis parameters:

+-   AOI name and GBPUs to consider for the analysis
+-   Set % overlap for LUs that overlap AOI boundary.

-Identify which CE indicators to consider - main ones are listed, but a subset can be identified - Calls set of R scripts to clean data and run analysis - 01\_load\_TSA.R - 02\_clean.R - 03\_analysis\_Maps.R - 03\_analysis\_BoxPlots.R - which calls boxplotsGB.R and BoxGB.R -
+Identify which CE indicators to consider - main ones are listed, but a subset can be identified:

+-   Calls set of R scripts to clean data and run analysis
+-   01\_load\_TSA.R
+-   02\_clean.R
+-   03\_analysis\_Maps.R
+-   03\_analysis\_BoxPlots.R - which calls boxplotsGB.R and BoxGB.R
-03\_analysis\_GBPU\_Rank.R.
+-   03\_analysis\_GBPU\_Rank.R.

 ### Example Output